Skip to main content

 Expand only the parts that paid back.

 The first hour of any AI conversation we have is operational.
-What's the bottleneck?
+Where's the bottleneck?
 Who owns it?
-What does an hour of it cost the business?
-Tools come last — and only when there's a problem worth solving with one.
+What does an hour of it cost?
+The tool comes last, and only when there's a problem worth solving with one.

 03 · Where AI creates real value